l33tname/blog/_posts/2022-11-06-Build-a-dns-server-on-NixOS.md

 #### Dnsmasq

+UPDATE: take a look at the [update configuration](/blog/2023/06/18/dnsmasq-on-NixOS-2305/) for NixOS 23.05 where i fetch the hosts file from a url.

 Last the main event to configure my dnsmasq server the same way I did on my Debian.
 And as you can see from the config I just created a `hosts.txt` file which will be merged with `/etc/hosts`.